JCSDA/jedi-docs/docs/jedi-components/fv3-jedi/introduction.rst

 - FV3 Limited Area Model for Community Multiscale Air Quality (LAM-CMAQ)
 - NOAA land surface model

-Two types of data assimilation are supported as part of the initial release of FV3-JEDI, these are 3DEnVar and 4DEnVar.
-Testing of a wider variety of data assimilation methods are routinely executed in the FV3-JEDI ctest suite but these are in earlier development.
-Realistic example experiments with 1-degree resolution can be provided or accessed through the software containers.
+Various types of data assimilation are supported as part of the initial release of FV3-JEDI and testing of a these are routinely executed in the FV3-JEDI ctest suite.
+Realistic example experiments with 1-degree resolution are provided or accessed through the software containers.